JonahBufford/JonahBufford.github.io/index.md

 #### Data

+This table shows the raw measurements taken during the tests.
+Temperature was taken with a Farenheit thermometer and converted to Celsius.
+Initial temperature was taken right before heating, with the water in the kettle, and final temperature was taken right after heating.
+The time was calculated from the heating process being started until the kettle clicked off.

 | Test | Water Mass | Initial Temperature | Final Temperature | Increase in Temperature | Heating Time |
 |------|------------|---------------------|-------------------|-------------------------|--------------|
 | 1    | 240 g      | 25.6 Celsius        | 93.9 Celsius      | 68.3 Celsius            | 79 Seconds   |